Is a German Shorthaired Pointer the Right Dog for You?

 In the Fast CAT dog race, 100 yard timed race conducted by the AKC, the average running speed of the GSP was 25.3 mph while the fastest recorded speed was 32.05 mph by a female named Sundance Blazing Blitz.
 This time would put them on many fastest dog breed lists-but you will rarely see them there.
 They can RUN!

-the GSP ranks 4 out of 124 dog breeds in energy level.
+In research being done at the University of Pennsylvania the GSP ranks 4 out of 124 dog breeds in energy level.
 They only rank behind the Belgian Malinois, Tervuren and the Toy Fox Terrier.
 They also rank high in excitability level, meaning they will generally have a strong reaction to stimuli such as going for a walk, arriving visitors, a ringing doorbell, going for a car ride etc.

-the GSP ranks VERY high in prey drive-which is no surprise as they are a hunting dog.
+In the same research study, the GSP ranks VERY high in prey drive-which is no surprise as they are a hunting dog.
 They are 10 out of 124 breeds for chasing other small animals.
 They may also take some time to accept unfamiliar animals entering their territory.

 Growing Up GSP